sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

 6/15 - Sappha - Fixed winH()
 6/16 - Anya - Added Brick Breaker.
 6/16 - Sunnam - Finished 20 Questions game
+6/16 - Sappha - Attempted to fix the delay() method (key word: attempted).
+Also messed around with the print statements to the control which we used for testing (they didn't seem to be working quite right).